 A number of the others reminded me of one of USA’s most celebrated short story writers (perhaps now out of fashion) O Henry (1862-1910), naturally with a more contemporary feel, but with his richness of language and scene setting if not with the clever endings which made his name.

 I did enjoy these stories, at no point did Shirley Jackson bore me by going on too long but she did regularly leave me wanting a bit more, which now and again is a very good strategy but over the whole collection I must admit to finding it a little frustrating.

-Blonde was published in 2000.
-I read the Fourth Estate paperback edition.
+The Lottery And Other Stories was first published in 1949.
+I read the Penguin Modern Classics paperback edition.